 • Sustainability – Knowing which resources are limited encourages us to use them wisely.

-• Fairness – Seeing where wealth is concentrated can inspire ideas to help poorer areas.
+• Fairness – Seeing where wealth is concentrated can inspire ideas to help communities that are left out.

-When we learn where people live, work, and trade, we can make better decisions for a healthier, more balanced planet.
+When learners ages 11–13 map where people live, work, and trade, they’re practicing the decision-making skills that guide a healthier, more balanced planet.